 Terri Wogan Calderon

-Terri is a member of the HFUS Board of Directors.
+Terri is a co-founding member of the Healthy Future US Board of Directors.
 She led Social Venture Partners Arizona for 12 years as Executive Director, after serving in the Governor’s Office of Children, Youth & Families.
-Terri currently also serves on the board of the Arizona Grantmakers Forum, Arizona Educational Foundation, and ASU Alliance for the American Dream.
+Terri has served on the board of the Arizona Grantmakers Forum, Arizona Educational Foundation, and ASU Alliance for the American Dream.
 She is a member of ASU Women in Philanthropy.
-She has also worked on the Expect More Arizona Public Engagement Task Force and MCESA Opportunities for Youth Board.
+She has also worked on the Expect More Arizona (now Education Forward Arizona) Public Engagement Task Force and MCESA Opportunities for Youth Board.

 Dr. Kolbe is affectionately referred to as the “Grandfather of School Health”, and is still active in school health nationally and internationally.
 He served for 18 years as founding Director of CDC’s Division of Adolescent and School Health (DASH).
 During that time, Dr. Kolbe led development of the first Coordinated School Health (CSH) model, to improve children’s health through schools.
 More recently, he helped evolve CSH into the Whole School, Whole Community, Whole Child (WSCC) model, in partnership with ASCD & the CDC.
 Also during his time at the CDC, he and his colleagues established several critical health survey systems, including the national & state Youth Risk Behavior Surveillance Systems (YRBSS).
 Dr. Kolbe is currently Emeritus Professor of Applied Health Sciences in the Indiana University School of Public Health.